-Chocolate Zucchini Muffins are a tasty treat to make with the August bumper crop of zucchini.
+Chocolate Zucchini Muffins are a tasty treat to make with the summer bumper crop of zucchini.

 August = zucchini season.